tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 * Trading algorithms are often misconstrued to be highly complex and esoteric, left only for the quantitative analysts/traders of prominent big banks and hedge funds; however, when breaking down the core components of a trading algorithm, there are three fundamental parts: obtaining the data, making a trading decision, and evaluating the results.

-* Oftentimes, stock data is provided from brokerage services than can be obtained via API calls.
+* Often, stock data is provided from brokerage services than can be obtained via API calls.
 For this particular example, however, we've produced a hard-coded DataFrame consisting of 10 trading days worth of closing prices for AMD.
 The `bdate_range` function produces a datetime index using only "business day" datetime objects.

   ![amd-closing-prices-dataframe](Images/amd-closing-prices-dataframe.png)

-* A trading algorithm can actually be as simple as a loop and a conditional.
+* A trading algorithm can be as simple as a loop and a conditional.
 This trading strategy iterates through the data and compares the current price to the previous price to make a `buy`, `sell`, `hold` decision.

   ![simple-trading-algorithm](Images/simple-trading-algorithm.png)

-* Trading algorithms often produce metrics on a per trade basis.
+* Trading algorithms often produce metrics on a per-trade basis.
 We can modify our algorithm to track trade decisions and profit/loss.

   ![profit-loss-trading-algorithm](Images/profit-loss-trading-algorithm.png)

 * It is important to evaluate the performance of a trading algorithm.
-Here we multiply the per share profit/loss by 1000 to simulate the performance of the trading algorithm if it were to execute its trades using a share size of 1000.
+Here we multiply the per-share profit/loss by 1000 to simulate the performance of the trading algorithm if it were to execute its trades using a share size of 1000.
 Results show that the trading algorithm profited $3230, and produced a return on investment of 3.23% for an initial capital allocation of $100,000.

   ![simple-trading-algo-performance](Images/simple-trading-algo-performance.png)

 End the discussion with the following:

-* Ask the class if they would actually use this particular trading strategy with their own money and why they would or wouldn't use it.
+* Ask the class if they would use this particular trading strategy with their own money and why they would or wouldn't use it.
 Call for a few volunteers to provide their answers.

 * Ask how they might formally evaluate the algorithm and then share some of the following ideas for evaluation: risk metrics such as sharp ratios, performing quantitative analysis, using data visualizations.